 Equitable & Efficient Resolution of All Current and Future Talc Claims

-This site is designed to provide more detailed information and background on LLT’s Chapter 11 proceedings, including third-party resources and legal filings related to the Chapter 11 case.
+This site is designed to provide more detailed information and background on the Plan, including third-party resources and legal filings related to LLT.

 Current Status